 Going on holiday with the kids?
 For parents or guardians thinking of travelling overseas with your child or children, it’s important to familiarise yourself with the risks of travelling to keep the young ones healthy and safe.
-Even if you’re not travelling to an exotic location, it’s better to obtain travel advice from your doctor to check if your kids require any vaccines or medication before travelling.
+Even if you’re not travelling to an exotic location, it’s better to obtain travel advice from your doctor to check if your kids require any travel vaccines or medication before travelling.

 For instance, the U.S. is experiencing an all-time high number of measles cases since 1996, while developed European countries experience massive measles outbreaks, pertussis, meningococcal infections and more.
 In Hong Kong last year, there were also many who experienced serious complications from seasonal influenza.